 Stan is Dutch, mid-twenties, holds a BBA from Amsterdam, and has lived in Chiang Mai for 18 months.
 He is public-facing across three channels: YouTube @stanbrinkman (29 published Shorts as of May 2026), Instagram @stan.brinkman, and TikTok @farang_stan.

-He writes the methodology, scrapes the listings, runs the math, and publishes the case studies.
+He writes the methodology, analyses the listings, runs the math, and publishes the case studies.
 There is no team.
 There is no ghostwriter.
 There is no media kit pretending to be an institution.

 The Work